Kobe Luminarie: Symbolization

 When the Great Hanshin earthquake struck Kobe on January 17, 1995, it left more than 6,000 dead and caused $100 billion in damages.
 Since many had to live in darkness due to supply cuts in electricity, gas, and water, the idea of putting up lights acted as a symbol of hope, recovery, and renovation.
 Though it was only supposed to take place once, strong popularity and demand from citizens encouraged the continuation of luminarie to become an annual event.

 Silent prayers to victims of the earthquake takes place in the opening ceremony, and a memorial naming those who were killed is posted during the night.

 However, in 2020, due to the effects of the Coronavirus disease 2019, even if the scale was reduced, it was expected to cause congestion, and it was extremely difficult to implement infection control measures.
 Also, because the Italian craftsman has no prospect of entering Japan, the Kobe Luminarie event was canceled.
+The event was resumed in January 2024, in a change to its usual December schedule.
+Rather than its previous centralised displays, the 2024 festival's displays were dispersed over multiple sites in Kobe, with the large "Galleria" and "Frontone" displays forming a paid-entry area in Merikan Park.

 Tohoku Initiative

-In the 2011 luminarie, the same year as the Tohoku earthquake and tsunami, a special exhibition was held to raise money for its victims.
+In the 2011 Luminarie, the same year as the Tohoku earthquake and tsunami, a special exhibition was held to raise money for its victims.
 In the 2012 luminarie, drawings by children from that region were used to make lanterns displayed at the event.

 Tourist attraction

 The Hanshin earthquake left Kobe at a slump with tourist attractions.
-One of the factors that brought tourism back to Kobe was the sincerity of the luminarie event in honoring the victims of the earthquake.
+One of the factors that brought tourism back to Kobe was the sincerity of the Luminarie event in honoring the victims of the earthquake.

 The event attracts around 4 million people to Kobe every year and raises $1.3 million in donations and $6.1 million in sponsorship and merchandise sales.

-The table below indicates the number of people attending the luminarie event each year since 2004.
+The table below indicates the number of people attending the Luminarie event each year since 2004.

 The luminarie also has numerous sponsors.
 The following are just a few of the tens of dozens of sponsors for 2012;